mportesdev/mportesdev.github.io/_posts/2021-09-15-extending-pathlib-path-in-python.md

 ```

 No, it does not.
 The problem here is that the object is now in no way related
-to `CoolPath` and does not have any knowledge of the overridden
+to `CoolPath` and does not have any knowledge of the custom `__lshift__` method.
-`__lshift__` method.

-At this stage, I came to a conclusion that direct subtyping of `Path` is
-not possible and a different approach must be taken.
+Apparently, a different approach must be taken.

 ## Subclassing platform-aware path classes

-It seems that a possible solution to our subtyping headache should be to mimic
+It seems that the definitive solution to our problem is to mimic
-the dispatch conditional we have seen in the source code of `Path.__new__`,
+the dispatch conditional we have seen in `Path.__new__`,
 and instead of subclassing `Path`, use one of the platform-specific classes
-as our base class.
-Then we should be able to inherit from this base class.
+as a base class.

 ```python
 import os